 Chickens can range in weight from ½ pound up to 13 pounds (0.2-5.9 kg), with most chickens weighing in the 7-10 pound (3.2-4.5 kg) range.

-The chickens at Cosley Zoo are fed a commercial chicken feed which contains adequate calcium for strong eggshells.
+The chickens at Cosley Zoo are fed a commercial chicken diet, fruits and vegetables.

 When a hen ovulates, the yolk of an egg is produced.
-This yolk then travels into the oviduct, where it may be fertilized by sperm from a rooster.
+This yolk then travels into the hen’s oviduct, where it may be fertilized by sperm from a rooster.
 As the egg travels farther through the oviduct, it is covered by a membrane and a substance called albumin (egg white).
 As the egg reaches the bottom of the oviduct, a shell is deposited around it and the egg is laid.
 It takes about one day for the egg to complete this process.
 A fertile egg with proper incubation takes about 21 days to develop into a chick.
-Chickens can lay eggs even if they have not mated with a rooster; therefore, not all eggs are fertile.
+A hen can lay an egg even if she has not mated with a rooster; therefore, not all eggs are fertile.

 Farm-raised chickens are given a variety of types of housing, from the conventional chicken coop to free range.
-Basic chicken needs include access to food and water, a shelter from the weather and predators, room to exercise, and places to roost and nest.
-Cosley Zoo’s chickens have an outside yard as well as an indoor coop where they stay at night.
-The coop also contains their nest boxes, food and water.
+Basic chicken needs include access to food and water, a shelter from weather and predators, room to exercise, and places to roost and nest.
+Cosley Zoo’s chickens have an outside yard as well as an indoor coop, which contains their nest boxes, roosts for sleeping, food and water.

 The average life expectancy of a chicken raised as a pet is about 8 years.

 Domestic chickens provide people with meat, eggs, and feathers.